 Prior to graduate school, Justin lived in South Korea for the better part of a decade.
 After a stint as an ESL teacher, he became a project coordinator for a Korean structural engineering firm which specializes in tall buildings and long-span structures.
 In addition to participating in many exciting projects, such as a bid for a new airport terminal to accommodate visitors for the 2018 Olympic Winter Games, the experience of living in a dense megalopolis of 25 million people was highly impactful.

 Justin is an avid bicycle commuter, guitar player, houseplant tender, and amateur (i.e., not very good) cook.
-He was born in Chicago, raised in the western suburbs, and now resides with his wife and their houseplants in Chicago’s Bridgeport neighborhood.
+He was born in Chicago, raised in the western suburbs, and now resides with his wife, daughter, and houseplants in Chicago’s Hyde Park neighborhood.

 | Download hi-res portrait (282 KB)

 - Spatial analysis and GIS

 Master of Urban Planning and Policy, University of Illinois at Chicago